-We were approached to make some radical transformations to the interior and exterior of this 19th century, semi-detached Georgian property in Hackney including the over-cladding and reconfiguration of the garden studio to the rear.
-Located on a beautiful street consisting of pairs of tall-four storey family houses the property lies within the confines of the Greenwood Road conservation area, potentially limiting the alterations that may be consented.
+We were approached to make some radical transformations to the interior and exterior of this 19th century, semi-detached property in Hackney.
+The proposed work also involved extending and updating of the existing garden studio to the rear.
+Located in London Fields and within a conservation area, the house forms one of several pairs of four-storey family houses and had previously being occupied as two individual flats.

-From the outset the client had a number of potential visions they wanted to achieve and our first challenge was to refine these into a series of coherent and feasible options addressing both the needs of the client and their budget as well as offering flexibility to the internal floor layouts on all levels.
+From the outset, the client had a strong brief outlining what they wished to achieve and our first challenge was to refine these into a series of coherent and feasible options addressing both the needs of the client, budget.
+The client was keen to be heavily involved in both the design process as well as the day-to-day matters affecting procurement and construction.

 Our first challenge was to design a highly modified, coherent layout to each floor, enabling better interaction between living spaces through a more open-plan living arrangement, increasing the passage of daylight to the rear of the lower ground floor.
 We dropped the floor level to the rear and formed a rejuvenated outrigger with an aesthetic that heavily contrasts, yet complements the existing London stock brickwork.
 With openings scaled-up in proportion to those of the original building, we opted for one single, enveloping material to unify, punctuate and define the rear facade.